Quantum algorithm for simulating real time evolution of lattice Hamiltonians: Lieb-Robinson Bounds with Bounded Commutators

 A Lieb-Robinson velocity proportional to $\sqrt{\eta}$ might initially be surprising: one might hope to have a bound proportional to $\eta$.
 However, one can see that this is the best possible under these assumptions.
 Consider any local Hamiltonian $H=\sum_X h^0_X$ (without a commutator condition) with $\Vert h^0_X\Vert$ of order unity and Lieb-Robinson velocity $v^0_{LR}$ also of order unity.
 Now, consider a new Hamiltonian $H=\sum_X h_X$ with $h_X=1+\sqrt{\eta} h^0_X$; here $1$ simply denotes the identity operator.
 Then, the commutator of any two terms is proportional to $\eta$, while the norm of the terms is still of order $1$ and the Lieb-Robinson velocity is proportional to $\sqrt{\eta}$.
 If the reader does not like adding the identity to define $h_X$ as a way of ensuring $\norm{h_X} \sim 1$, one could instead add some other exactly commuting terms of norm $1$ which act on some additional degrees of freedom.

 In the proof below, we use notations as if the Hamiltonian was time-independent.
-However, \Cref{clrlemma} is valid if Hamiltonian is a piecewise continuous function of time, provided that assumptions (\ref{commcond},\ref{locassum}) hold for all time.
+However, \Cref{clrlemma} is valid (replacing the exponential with a time-ordered exponential) if the Hamiltonian is a piecewise continuous function of time, provided that assumptions (\ref{commcond},\ref{locassum}) hold for all time.